davidvarosyan/Photo-Editor/README.md

 A small Android prototype that quickly improves the **readability** of an image — receipts, documents, screenshots, notes, labels, or low-quality photos — by running it through a configurable enhancement pipeline and showing a live before/after comparison.
+All processing is on-device; nothing leaves the phone.

 ## Product problem

 People constantly capture text-bearing images (a receipt for an expense report, a whiteboard, a label, a page of notes) and the raw photo is often too dim, low contrast, or noisy to read or archive.
-This feature gives a **one-tap "make it readable"** path, plus a few sliders for the cases where one tap isn't enough — without sending anything to a server.
+This feature gives a **one-tap "make it readable"** path, plus a few sliders for the cases where one tap isn't enough.

 ## User flow